-This post may contain affiliate links from some of my advertising partners.
-You don’t have to use these links, but I appreciate your support of my blog when you do.
+This post contains affiliate links from some of my advertising partners.
+I may receive a small commission on purchases, at no additional cost to you.
+While you don’t have to use these links, I appreciate your support of my blog when you do.
 You can read my advertising disclosure here.

 Reservation & Check-in

 I made my reservation through the hotel website and paid with SPG rewards points.
 Many of my friends would criticize me for using points at this hotel because it is so inexpensive, but I still felt like I got a good value.

 The screenshot above details some sample rates for this month (my stay was Friday to Tuesday, so that’s what I’ve searched), and you can see that nightly room rates start at just 55 EUR (~$65 USD) plus tax, if you book and pay in advance.

 Because my flight from London arrived late at night, I didn’t check-in to the hotel until almost midnight.
 I had reserved an accessible room with a roll-in shower, but discovered that those rooms have not received the refurbished design.
 As such, I accepted a room in the renovated wing that was not specifically accessible, so that I could take advantage of a better view and the updated amenities.
 I did take pictures of the wheelchair accessible room that I toured, and I will detail that before showing you the room I actually stayed in.

 The rooms specially adapted for wheelchair users at the Le Méridien Pyramids Hotel & Spa are somewhat drab—they are in need of a refresh.

 Compared to my recently remodeled room, the furnishings in the accessible room left quite a lot to be desired.
 Still, the bed sat low to the floor and there was space to accommodate a wheelchair on both sides.